2020-21 CDH Research Partnerships

-The CDH is seeking full-time faculty research partners for AY 2019-2020.
-Partners will partner with the CDH to produce new tools and/or digital scholarship at the intersection of humanities and information technology.
+The CDH is seeking full-time faculty research partners for AY 2020-2021.
+Partners will work with the CDH to produce new tools and/or digital scholarship at the intersection of humanities and information technology.

 We especially welcome partnerships to design and build: